-Having association status means that from TREY’s perspective, the activity of the association is so significant for us students that the student union wants to support it.
+Having association status means that from TREY’s perspective, the activity of the association is significant enough for us students that the student union wants to support it.

-An association that has been granted the association status is entitled to all of the association services provided by the student union: annual operational grants, project grants, trainings, using conference rooms and group working rooms, counselling services and renting different items.
+An association that has been granted the association status is entitled to all of the association services provided by the student union: annual operational grants, project grants, training, use of conference rooms and group working rooms, counselling services and different rental items.
 If possible, the student union will also grant facilities for the associations.

 Associations that have been granted association status have plenty of possibilities to influence.
-Student and advocacy associations are heard when student representatives are nominated for the University’s administrative bodies, and tutoring is organised together with student associations, the University and the student union.
+Subject and advocacy associations are heard when student representatives are nominated for the university’s administrative bodies and tutoring is organised together between associations, the university and the student union.
 The associations can also file a motion to TREY’s board and council.

-One of the responsibilities of an association with an association status is the annual association announcement, which can be delivered together with the application for an operational grant.
-If the association’s rules change, the new rules must be taken to the association sector.
+One of the responsibilities of an association with association status is the annual association announcement, which can be delivered together with the application for an operational grant.
+If the association’s rules change, the new rules must be delivered to the association sector.

-Associations are divided into four categories: student associations, other associations, advocacy associations and recreational associations.
+Associations are divided into four categories: subject associations with student intake, other associations, advocacy associations and hobby associations.

 The association status is applied from TREY’s board, and they decide about granting the status.
-The application is done with a form, which must include:
+The application of the association status is done through an electronic Microsoft Forms formulary.

-The application must include the association’s operative rules and the latest verified agenda as an appendix.
+The application must include the association’s operative rules and the latest verified action plan as an appendix.

 - the criteria for association status are not met any longer

-- the association deliberately gives false information when applying for grant
+- the association deliberately gives false information when applying for a grant

 - the association does not submit the association announcement by the deadline two years in a row